 If you are caught by the police driving an unregistered vehicle, you will be fined.
 So it’s not something you can ignore (you will also need to get a Queensland driving licence).

-At Steve Sorensen Mechanical in Browns Plains, we perform inspections and issue roadworthy certificates for anyone who is in this 14 day window, so just let us know when you make your booking.
+At Steve Sorensen Mechanical in Browns Plains, we perform vehicle inspection and issue roadworthy certificates for anyone who is in this 14 day window, so just let us know when you make your booking.
 Call us on 07 3809 2711 or send us anemail today.

 Vehicle repairs and maintenance are essential for the safety of everyone, whether drivers, passengers or pedestrians, but often it’s the little things that are forgotten.
 Windscreen wipers are one of these small items that can be easily forgotten or ignored until they well past their replacement times.